|

 good when he is admired and glorified.
 Worst when he is hated

-and despised. `Fail to honour people, and they will fail to honour you'.
+and despised.`Fail to honour people, and they will fail to honour you'.
 But

-of a good leader, when his work is done, his aim fulfilled, The people will say, `We did this ourselves'."
+of a good leader, when his work is done, his aim fulfilled,

-"We do not need great leaders.
+(Lao Tau) "We do not need great leaders.
 We need leaders who

 will bring out the greatness in all of us."